I am not a fan of much modern art but I do make exceptions for talented artists.Smorgasbord Afternoon Video – Sally’s Favourites – Elephant artistry..

 Thank you for reading Vanessa’s informative and thought-provoking article about art and wellbeing.
 If you enjoyed it then please give her lovely blog a follow.

-AD – This blog post is written in collaboration with Poster Store.
+AD – This blog post review is written in collaboration with Poster Store.
 There are some affiliate links included.

 Are you doing some home decorating?
 Or do you simply want to spice up a few of your rooms with some high quality wall art?
 Interior design is made so much easier when you know a good provider of tasteful wall decorations.